Protect Your Business From ID Theft

 Put security procedures in place for documents that contain personal identifying information.
 Keep documents with personal information in locked file cabinets.
 At a minimum, make sure that all vital records and offices are locked during non-business hours.
 Regularly brief employees and management about security policies, security threats and how to report a problem.

 Set a laptop security policy.
-Limit access to computers by using passwords.
+Limit access to computers by using passwords or multi-factor authentication.
 Put additional security measures in place, such as firewalls, anti-virus software, spyware protection software and encryption software.